-Marellis Counselling and Therapy - Karen Hawkins-Trigg (MBACP)
+Marellis Counselling and Therapy - (MBACP) reg.
+(APCCA) Prac

 Providing Counselling and Therapy in the Lincolnshire Wolds area.
-I currently have two therapy rooms available, one in Swaby and one in Legbourne.
-Both rooms are quiet, relaxing spaces that will enable therapy sessions to take place in a confidential environment.
+I have my therapy room based Swaby, just off the A16.
+The room is a quiet, relaxing space, that will enable therapy sessions to take place in a confidential environment.

 I am also now working online via Zoom and find this has worked really well with clients.
 Many have found that being in the comfort of their own home makes discussing issues easier.
 Why not give it a go!
 Using this platform means I am not restricted geographically, so if you don’t live in Lincolnshire, I can still see you as a client.
 Also, if you have mobility problems or can’t drive, you can still have access so a fully qualified counsellor.

 Marellis Counselling and Therapy can offer support to help unravel those challenging times that life often throws at us.
 By using an integrated approach, I can help you find the appropriate skills to allow you to move forward.

 I am experienced in working with the following issues:

 - panic attacks and self-harm

 - grief and loss

 - family and relationship issues, divorce and separation

 - problems faced by children and young people, such as bullying and young carers